GithubYXN/Linux/README.md

 # The code in Linux.

-Write my ideas and codes in this index.
+This repository record my ideas and codes in Linux.
+And also my leaning experience of computer science.